 The official Boston Christmas Tree has been lit each year since 1941 in the Boston Common.
 Since the 1970s, the tree has been provided every year by Nova Scotia in gratitude for Boston's assistance after the 1917 Halifax Explosion.

-Boston Common Holiday Tree Lighting ceremony is held on the last Thursday in November from 6 p.m. till 8 p.m. near the Visitors Information Center on Tremont St. It is conducted by the Mayor, members of the Royal Canadian Mounted Police, and, of course, Santa.
+Boston Common Holiday Tree Lighting ceremony is held on the last Thursday in November or the first Thursday in December from 6 p.m. till 8 p.m. by the Visitors Information Center on Tremont St. It is conducted by the Mayor, members of the Royal Canadian Mounted Police, and, of course, Santa.
 About 7,000 spectacular Christmas tree lights are followed by lights on dozens of other trees in the Common.
 Live music and entertainment and a free ice-skating show are completed with the grand finale and fireworks.

 Massachusetts State House features a giant Christmas tree in the Rotunda which lights up after Santa gives a kick-off of the holiday season in Massachusetts state.

 Faneuil Marketplace features the largest Christmas Tree in Boston and the "Blink!" light show.
-The lighting ceremony takes place at Marketplace Centre with carolers, performances and other entertainment.
+The lighting ceremony takes place at the Marketplace Centre with carolers, performances and other entertainment on December 3, 2019.
 The music-light show Blink! runs every hour.
+Faneuil Marketplace also hosts Boston Tuba Christmas on November 30, 2019, where over 150 tuba players cheer the crowd with the holiday classics by the Blink! tree.
+You can find more details on the Faneuil Hall Marketplace website.